adobe/S3Mock/README.md

  - [Mock S3](https://github.com/jserver/mock-s3)
  - [S3 Proxy](https://github.com/andrewgaul/s3proxy)

-## Storage
+## File System Structure
-S3Mock stores Buckets, Objects, Multiparts and other data on disk.
+S3Mock stores Buckets, Objects, Parts and other data on disk.
 This lets users inspect the stored data while the S3Mock is running.
-If the config property `retainFilesOnExit` is set to `true`, data will not be deleted when S3Mock is shut down.
+If the config property `retainFilesOnExit` is set to `true`, this data will not be deleted when S3Mock is shut down.

-### Root
+### Root-Folder
-S3Mock stores buckets and objects in the root-folder.
+S3Mock stores buckets and objects a root-folder.

+This folder is expected to be empty when S3Mock starts.
+While it _may_ be possible to start S3Mock on a root folder from a previous run and have the data available through the S3 API, the structure and contents of the files are not considered Public API, and are subject to change.
 ```
 /<root-folder>/
 ```

 ### Buckets
-Buckets are stored as a folder with their name directly below the root:
+Buckets are stored as a folder with their name as created through the S3 API directly below the root:
 ```
 /<root-folder>/<bucket-name>/
 ```